ValeriiZhyla/anki-cards-ai-generator/README.md

 *****
 Q: I'm getting an error "model was not found: Basic (type in the answer)".
 A: Probably you are using some old version of Anki, non-english client or have deleted the default models.
 You can set your custom model name using --card_model option.
+More about [Anki Note Types](https://docs.ankiweb.net/getting-started.html#note-types)